albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 Use ``Flight`` -> :ref:`reset-for-new-flight`
 |Reset all for a new Flight| before each flight to get a clean base for
 fuel calculation and other functions.
 Uncheck
-``Create a new and empty flight plan`` in the dialog if the flight plan is already loaded.
+``Create an empty flight plan`` in the dialog if the flight plan is already loaded.

 Default Aircraft Performance